ZemezPlugins/rd-material-tabs/readme.md

 # RD Material Tabs

-The plugin provides easy to use responsive tabs functionality like in Material Design Specification.
+The plugin provides easy to use responsive tabs functionality according to Material Design Specification.
 The tabs works well with mouse and touch devices.

 Check out this [Demo](http://cms.devoffice.com/coding-dev/rd-material-tabs/demo/) to see it in action!